Endometriosis and Fertility

 First of all, look at your family history – does anyone else in your immediate family suffer from endometriosis?

-The most common indicator of endometriosis is pain – during intercourse, in the rectum as a result of bowel movements and during your period.
+The most common indicator of endometriosis is pain – during intercourse and your period.

 There are various grades of endometriosis and they can be identified in different ways.
 You can use a scan to identify endometriosis, particularly if it causes cysts in the ovaries.
 The best way is by laparoscopy – which involves a camera inserted via the belly button – which allows us to look around the pelvis to identify endometrial tissue.